Contrast Medium (Contrast)

 How do I prepare for contrast?

-You may be given instructions about how to prepare for your test with contrast like getting labs drawn to check your kidney function or not eating or drinking.
+You may be given information about how to prepare for your test with contrast, like getting labs drawn to check your kidney function or not eating or drinking for a certain number of hours before your test.
 It is important to follow these instructions.

 Let your care team know before you arrive for your appointment if you have an iodine allergy or if you have ever had an allergic reaction to contrast.
 You may be given special instructions or medications.